Raymond

 modeled after a 19th century Pirate village.
 Costing $3

-million, Buccaneer Cove's main attraction is a 103 foot long
+million, Buccaneer Cove's main attraction is a 103

-Pirate ship.
-The ship serves as a entertainment area for fans.
+foot long replica Pirate ship.
+The ship serves as a

-Other features of the Cove include a weathered, 2-story fishing
+Cove include a weathered, 2-story fishing village

-located throughout the area are a variety of beach hut kiosks
+concessions.
+Also located throughout the area are a

-game enhancements.
-When a Buccaneer player scores a touchdown,
+enhancements.
+When a Buccaneer player scores a

-eight cannons fire to celebrate the moment.
-Raymond James Stadium
+touchdown, eight cannons fire to celebrate the

-has been the site of two Super Bowls.
-Super Bowl XXXV matched the
+Stadium has been the site of two Super Bowls.
+Super

-Baltimore Ravens against the New York Giants and Super Bowl XLIII
+New York Giants and Super Bowl XLIII the Arizona

-the Arizona Cardinals versus the Pittsburgh Steelers.
+Cardinals versus the Pittsburgh Steelers.

 |